Pupil Premium Funding

 Pupil premium is additional funding, from the government, provided to schools for supporting more pupils from low income families to ensure they benefit from the same opportunities as all other children.
 There are three categories of children that qualify for pupil premium:

 Children who are eligible for free school meals (FSM)

 Armed forces children

 It is for schools to decide how the Pupil premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils for whom they are responsible.
-The Pupil Premium is allocated to schools with pupils on roll in January 2013 that are known to have been eligible for free school meals (FSM) at any time in the last six years.
+The Pupil Premium for 2018-2019 is allocated to schools with pupils on roll in January 2018 that are known to have been eligible for free school meals (FSM) at any time in the last six years.
 Schools have the freedom to spend the Premium, which is additional to the underlying schools budget, in a way they think will best support the raising of attainment for the most vulnerable pupils.

 At Brookland Junior all our staff and governors understand that we have pupils who are socially disadvantaged and we are committed to meeting their pastoral, social and academic needs within a caring environment.
 The targeted and strategic use of pupil premium will support us in achieving our vision.

 We seek to ensure that teaching and learning opportunities meet the needs of all of the pupils;

 We seek to ensure that appropriate provision is made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed